bgwdotdev/shore/README.md

 ## Example

-Check out the `examples/` directory for more information and showcase of features such as commands, layout and styling
+Check out the `examples` directory for more information and showcase of features such as commands, layout and styling

 ```sh
 gleam add shore@1